isabella232/lessonly.github.io/README.md

 ## Links

 When using links be sure to use the liquid variable {{ site.github.url }} since we host the site on Github pages.
 [Why?](https://jekyllrb.com/docs/github-pages/#project-page-url-structure)

-### Styleguides

-When adding new content to our styleguide first create a new file within the _styleguide directory.
-The title of the page from the front-matter (e.g. "Ruby Style Guide") becomes the link text on the http://lessonly.github.io/styleguide listing.

-Things to consider when adding content:
-* Use examples!
-Examples help the rest of the team understand concepts and more clearly implement them.
-* Sometimes the justification or link to the reasoning behind a standard is helpful to know.
-These help illustrate why we made the decision we did.

 ### Blog Posts